skupperproject/refdog/input/resources/access-token.md

 <section>

-A transferrable token redeemable for a link to a remote site.
+A short-lived credential used to create a link.
 An access token contains the URL and secret code of a corresponding access grant.

 Access tokens are often [issued][issue] and [redeemed][redeem] using the Skupper CLI.